yar-votes/yar-votes.github.io/2020-11/index.md

 # US
 * **President: Joe Fuckface Biden** He fucking sucks.
 Fuck this fucking piece of shit.
 Please vote for him and then if he wins, immediately start throwing things at him.
 He's awful.
 But **VOTE FOR HIM NONETHELESS!!!**
-* **House: Write in Assata Shakur** or whoever else you like.
-Barbara Lee is too comfortable, getting outflanked on the left by newer reps.
+* **House: Nobody** Barbara Lee is too comfortable, getting outflanked on the left by newer reps.

 # California
 * **Prop 14: NO** Don't subsidize big pharma unless you also tax it back